Coporton/IDM-Activation-Script/README.md

 ## IAS Latest Release

-Last Release - v1.3 (16-Aug-2024)\
+Last Release - v1.4 (November 24, 2024)\
 [GitHub](https://github.com/Coporton/IDM-Activation-Script) - [BitBucket](https://bitbucket.org/Coporton/idm-activation-script/)

 ## Download / How to use it?

--   First fresh install [Internet Download Manager](https://www.internetdownloadmanager.com/).
-Make sure previous cracks/patches are removed/uninstalled if there are any.
+-   You don’t need to install [Internet Download Manager](https://www.internetdownloadmanager.com/) manually.
+This script will do its own.
+Just make sure previous cracks/patches are removed/uninstalled, if there are any.
--   After that follow the below steps to activate it.
+-   After that, follow the below steps to activate Internet Download Manager.

 ## Note

--   📌 The activation option is currently not working in the script, use the Freeze trial option to lock the 30-day trial period for the lifetime.
+-   📌 The activation option is working perfectly in the latest script.
+If this does not work for you, you can use the Freeze trial option to lock the 30-day trial period for the lifetime in our old script.

-### Method 1 - PowerShell
+### Method 1 - PowerShell (Recommended)

-(Recommended)

 -   Right-click on the Windows start menu and select PowerShell or Terminal (Not CMD).
 -   Copy-paste the below code and press enter\